AlexNick03/Entity-Resolution/README.md

 For each group, the most complete record (the one with the most filled-in fields) was selected as the representative.

 > What I did:
-- Replaced location-based blocking with relaxed character-based blocking
+- Used relaxed character-based blocking
 - Ensured all identical names were compared regardless of block
 - Designed a scoring function with custom weights and smart bonuses
 - Added forced matches when similarity was extremely high